codemicro/minisettings/README.md

 # minisettings

-*An application for administering quick-access settings from the tray*
+*An application for Linux for administering quick-access settings from the tray*

 ---